IRIS-Digital-Dosimeter/IRIS-Project/Report.md

 > Issue: .bin caused issues when transferring from SD to computer.
 After reformating the issue disappeared.
 It reappeared when I started storing .txt files and again the unit needed to be reformatted.
 Conclusion: the binary data is now stored to .dat files and if I need to alternate between .dat or .txt a reformat needs to occur.

-1. Next Analysis is outlined [here](https://github.com/Drixitel/IRIS-Project/blob/main/drawings/Binary.png).
+Binary Analysis is outlined [here](https://github.com/Drixitel/IRIS-Project/blob/main/drawings/Binary.png).

 ### Byte sizes